REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 November 5, 2020 - Regeneron announced an update from the independent data monitoring committee (DMC) for the United Kingdom-based RECOVERY trial evaluating REGN-COV2 in hospitalized patients with COVID-19.
 The DMC reviewed available safety and efficacy data for the 15,545 total patients randomized, including the 325 patients in the arm randomized to receive either REGN-COV2 or control.

 October 28, 2020 - Regeneron Pharmaceuticals, Inc. announced positive, prospective results from an ongoing Phase 2/3 seamless trial in the COVID-19 outpatient setting showing its investigational antibody cocktail, REGN-COV2, met the primary and key secondary endpoints.
-REGN-COV2 significantly reduced viral load and patient medical visits.
+In addition, REGN-COV2 significantly reduced viral load and patient medical visits.

 October 8, 2020 - Study: REGN-COV2 antibodies prevent and treat SARS-CoV-2 infection in rhesus macaques and hamsters.